Jean Cione: A League of Their Own

 The All-American Girls Professional Baseball League folded in 1954.
 Lady pitchers, catchers, and fielders drifted into obscurity until 1992 when the film A League of Their Own was released.
 The film kindled a renewed interest in these trailblazers who have their own places in American history.
 While the film does not use real names, filmmaker Penny Marshall seemed to be aiming for realism, as her work includes fake newsreel footage and pseudo-documentary present day scenes at the beginning and end of the fictitious story.
 Since then, Cione and her teammates have become the darlings of the media.
-They have been honored several times for their significant contributions, responding to request for autographs and corresponding with young athletes interested in hearing of their days in the AAGPBL.
+They have been honored several times for their significant contributions, responding to requests for autographs and corresponding with young athletes interested in hearing of their days in the AAGPBL.

 Jean Cione died at the age of 82 in Bozeman, Montana, where she had moved after retiring in 1992.